skubaproject/skoot/README.md

 3. skoot -c full-path-of-network-config -o full-path-of-output-yaml (example network config can be found in the network-configs folder).
 This will create router configs in the generated-configs folder.
 Also creates certificate authority and related certificates in the generated-certs folder
 4. The skoot tool (for now) can only be executed from the python/tools folder
-5. The resulting yaml files can be found in the /etc/qpid-dispatch/yaml folder, config files in /etc/qpid-dispatch and certs in /etc/qpid-dispatch-certs/internal/